zalando-nakadi/nakadi-manual/docs/api-spec-generated/security.md

 #### Write and read scopes

-Nakadi has possibility to check OAuth2 Scopes (scopes) of publisher and consumer to grant access write and read events only for trusted users.
+Nakadi has possibility to check OAuth2 Scopes (scopes) of publisher and consumer to grant access write and read events only for trusted applications.
 In order to use this feature an event type owner is able to specify read and write scopes for the event type: